wwwhisper-auth/wwwhisper-heroku-buildpack/README.md

 To enable the buildpack, in your application folder run:

 ```

-heroku addons:create wwwhisper:team-3 [-- --admin=your_email]
+heroku addons:create wwwhisper:team [-- --admin=your_email]
 heroku buildpacks:add auth/wwwhisper
 ```

-`team-3` is the name of the plan to enable.
+`team` is the name of the plan to enable.
 Run `heroku addons:plans wwwhisper` to see all available plans and prices.

 There is no need to modify your application code, but you need to push